ngllsq/sql_projects/README.md

-# Day 06 - Piscine SQL
+# Day 07 - Piscine SQL

-## _Let's improve customer experience_
+## _Aggregated data is more informative, isn't it?_

-Resume: Today you will see how to add a new business feature into our data model
+Resume: Today you will see how to use specific OLAP constructions to get a “Value” from data

 ## Contents